 3. Not all PGT-aneuploid embryos are “incompetent”.
 Some are mosaic (see elsewhere) and these are often capable of “autocorrecting” upon being transferred to the uterus, and propagating healthy babies.

 Example A: Under optimal conditions embryo “competency” is determined by age and the protocol used for COS.
-In women <36y of age roughly 1:2 blastocysts will likely be euploid “competent” and were such an embryo gently expertly transferred to a “receptive” uterine environment, the chance viable pregnancy should about 55-60%. this means that when et is performed in ideal ivf candidates, it resulting live birth 27%-30% per embryo.
+In women <36Y of age roughly 1:2 blastocysts will likely be euploid “competent” and were such an embryo be gently and expertly transferred to a “receptive” uterine environment, the chance of a viable pregnancy should about 55-60%.
+This means that when ET is performed in such ideal IVF candidates, the chance of it resulting in a live birth should be about 27%-30% per embryo.
 Example B: Conversely, when it comes to a woman in her mid-forties, the chance of an embryo being “competent” is probably < 1:8-10.
 And, the age-adjusted chance of such a Euploid embryo propagating a live birth is (for reasons cited above) theoretically well below 60% (perhaps around 40%-45%).
 This extrapolates to a baby rate of no more than 4%-5% per blastocyst transferred.
 Using the above examples: In Example A: Given that about 50% of the eggs (and thus resulting embryos) of young women are euploid and competent, the transfer up to 2 non-PGT tested blastocysts would likely yield the same results as would the transfer of a single PGT-tested euploid blastocyst.
 It follows that a patient/couple who are capable and willing to engage a twin pregnancy (which would occur in roughly 25% of such cases), might get as good a result by simply transferring two (2) untested blastocysts and in the process avoid the additional cost of PGT.
 In Example B: Conversely, the chance of a viable pregnancy in a woman in her mid-40’s would likely be 8-10 times greater when a “competent”, PGT-euploid blastocyst is selectively transferred as compared to when a non-PGT tested blastocyst is transferred to the uterus (4% versus 40%).
 Albeit that PGT-testing of blastocysts derived from fertilization of an older woman’s eggs is less reliable than for younger counterparts, there would be a distinct benefit/advantage in pre-selecting euploid, “competent” blastocysts for transfer in such cases.
 Since older women often also have DOR and thus produce fewer eggs/embryos, such women should benefit inordinately from the selective “stockpiling” (banking) of PGT-biopsied blastocysts (vitrification) over several cycles of IVF for collective PGT testing and the subsequent selective transfer of only the most “competent” ones to the uterus with FET.
 In conclusion, it is my considered opinion that PGT-embryo selection only be considered in the following circumstances:

 1. Women over the age of 39Y and those who, regardless of age have significant DOR, are running out of eggs and time, and need to “make hay while the sun shines”!